Table of contents

 • You only need a simple sales pipeline.

-• You only need a basic form or landing page.
+• You only need a basic form, booking link, or landing page.

 • You want the easiest possible beginner setup.

-• You are not ready to manage automations, workflows, and client systems.
+• You are not ready to manage automations, workflows, usage-based costs, and client systems.